Labour History in Abbotsford Logo

 Category: South Asian

-After decades of work in forestry and agriculture without full rights, South Asian labourers finally gained the right to vote, own land, and become Canadian citizens.
+After decades of advocacy and work in forestry and agriculture without full rights, South Asian labourers finally gained the right to vote, own land, and become Canadian citizens.

 1949